wildfly-clustering/wildfly-clustering-examples/mod_cluster-discovery/README.md

 ### Configuration of load balancer and workers

 As mentioned earlier, we will be using a load balancing setup where:
-* our load balancer will be a Wildfly server instance started with the `standalone-load-balancer.xml` server profile
+* our load balancer will be a WildFly server instance started with the `standalone-load-balancer.xml` server profile
-* our worker nodes will be Wildfly server instances started with the `standalone-ha.xml` profile
+* our worker nodes will be WildFly server instances started with the `standalone-ha.xml` profile

 The `standalone-load-balancer.xml` server profile uses dynamic, multicast-discovery by default, which provides a discovery configuration which works out-of-the-box.
 The `standalone-ha.xml` server profile ensures that any deployments